Video of missing Chinese tennis star posted online

-BEIJING (AP) — The editor of a Communist Party newspaper posted a video online that he said shows missing tennis star Peng Shuai watching a match Sunday, as the ruling party tried to quell fears abroad while suppressing information in China about Peng after she accused a senior leader of sexual assault.
+BEIJING (AP) — Missing tennis star Peng Shuai reappeared in public Sunday at a youth tournament in Beijing, according to photos released by the organizer, as the ruling Communist Party tried to quell fears abroad while suppressing information in China about Peng after she accused a senior leader of sexual assault.

+The post by the China Open on the Weibo social media service made no mention of Peng's disappearance or her accusation.
+Peng was shown standing beside a court, waving and signing oversize commemorative tennis balls for children.

-The video posted by Hu Xijin of the Global Times on Twitter, which cannot be seen by most internet users in China, shows Peng standing with five other people at what Hu said was a youth championship in Beijing.
-It followed Hu's statement Saturday on Twitter that Peng would “show up in public” soon.
+The appearance followed an announcement Saturday by the editor of a party newspaper on Twitter, which can't be seen by most internet users in China, that the three-time Olympian would “show up in public” soon.

-The ruling party appears to be trying to defuse alarm about Peng without acknowledging her disappearance after the three-time Olympian accused Zhang Gaoli, a former member of the party's ruling Standing Committee, of forcing her to have sex.
+The ruling party appears to be trying to defuse alarm about Peng without acknowledging her disappearance after the former Wimbledon and Paris Open champion this month accused Zhang Gaoli, a member of the party's ruling Standing Committee until 2018, of forcing her to have sex.

 Peng's disappearance and the government's silence in response to appeals for information prompted calls for a boycott of the Winter Olympics in Beijing in February, a prestige event for the Communist Party.
 The women's professional tour threatened to pull events out of China unless the safety of the former No. 1 doubles player was assured.

-Discussion of Peng has been deleted from websites in China.
+Discussion of Peng's accusation has been deleted from websites in China.
 A government spokesman on Friday denied knowing about the outcry.
 The ruling party's internet filters also block most people in China from seeing other social media abroad and most global news outlets.

+Comments on Chinese social media on Sunday criticized the Women's Tennis Association and others who spoke up about Peng, while comments in Chinese on Twitter poked fun at the awkward release of photos and video.

+“When will the WTA get out of China?” said a comment on the Sina Weibo social media service, signed “Sleep Time."

 Peng adds to a growing number of Chinese businesspeople, activists and ordinary people who have disappeared in recent years after criticizing party figures or in crackdowns on corruption or pro-democracy and labor rights campaigns.

+A comment on Twitter signed bobzhang999 said, “Hu Dog, with so many photos, why don't you let Peng Shuai talk?”

+Another, signed Cool Witch, said, “Let Peng Shuai’s parents hold a news conference.”

-Tennis stars and the Women's Tennis Association have been unusually vocal in demanding information about Peng.
-Companies and other sports groups are reluctant to confront Beijing for fear of losing access to the Chinese market or other retaliation.
+Tennis stars and the WTA have been unusually vocal in demanding information about Peng.
+Other companies and sports groups are reluctant to confront Beijing for fear of losing access to the Chinese market or other retaliation.

 The ruling party has given no indication whether it is investigating Peng's accusation against Gao, 75, who left the Standing Committee in 2018 and has largely disappeared from public life.

-Even if the party deems Peng's accusation valid, people in China often are jailed or face other penalties for embarrassing the party by publicizing complaints about abuses instead of going through the secretive, often unresponsive official system.
+Even if Peng's accusation is deemed valid, people in China often are jailed or face other penalties for embarrassing the party by publicizing complaints about abuses instead of going through the secretive, often unresponsive official system.

 The status of star athletes such as Peng is especially sensitive.
 State media celebrate their victories as proof the party is making China strong.
 But the party is vigilant about making sure they cannot use their prominence and public appeal to erode its image.